jondlm/jondelamotte-com/app/blog/sublime-packages.md

 ## Alignment

 Alignment helps me keep things tidy when I am writing code.
-I am especially fond if it when I need to write SQL queries.
+I am especially fond of it when I need to write SQL queries, or other strangely aligned code.
 Here is an example of what it can do in few keystrokes:

 ```sql
 SELECT